Madame Xanadu: The New 52

 In The New 52, Madame Xanadu has resurfaced as the result of Barry Allen's unintentional tampering with the timestream and the merging of the Vertigo, WildStorm and DC Universes.

 In the new continuity, Xanadu is no longer blind and despite her past as Nimue still applying, she seems to have taken a more proactive stance during the Fall of Camelot.
-Instead of quietly observing like she did in her core miniseries, she staunchly opposed the surrendering of Excalibur to the Lady of the Lake, and then started traveling with Jason Blood, meeting other Dark Ages–based heroes and villains as Vandal Savage and the Shining Knight.
-Furthermore, the Dark Ages Xanadu is seen in a relationship with both Etrigan and Jason.
+Instead of quietly observing like she did in her core miniseries, she staunchly opposed the surrendering of Excalibur to the Lady of the Lake, and then started traveling with Jason Blood, meeting other Dark Ages–based heroes and villains such as Vandal Savage and Shining Knight.
+The Dark Ages Xanadu is seen in a relationship with Blood and Etrigan.

 The present-day Madame Xanadu is featured in the DC Universe reboot, in Justice League Dark, resuming her role as the keystone and supporter of the magical community in the DCU.
 Xanadu assists the 'Dark League' in various incidents, such as Zatanna vanishing and the House of Mystery letting loose demonic threats in Manhattan.
 She is later revealed to be the mother of the supervillain Doctor Destiny.

 National Comics, a revival of the anthology title, was launched in July 2012.
 The title expanded upon the New 52 universe by presenting single-issue stories about different DC characters, each by a different creative team.
 This includes Madame X #1 by Rob Williams and drawn by Trevor Hairsine and Fiona Staples.

 Dawn of DC

-In "The New Golden Age", Xanadu helps the Justice Society of America battle Per Degaton.
+In the series "The New Golden Age", Deadman and Detective Chimp bring the snow globe that was with the Huntress from an alternate future to Xanadu to get a reading off of it.
+Xanadu advises Deadman and Detective Chimp to get the snow globe back to Huntress, as Per Degaton will kill her if she does not have it with her.
+After Degaton is repelled, Xanadu appears at the Justice Society of America's headquarters with Deadman and Detective Chimp.
+She states that Degaton has made a deal with the Lords of Chaos and that he must be imprisoned soon or else the Justice Society will be erased.
+Xanadu, Deadman, and Detective Chimp accompany the JSA in catching up to Huntress who had met up with Batman.
+It is revealed that the snow globe is keeping Huntress alive and contains the Flashpoint universe.